 This is a complex and grey area, and there are detailed restrictions and further conditions – it is important to seek advice on a case by case basis to ensure the relief is used correctly.

-When someone is employed in the UK they pay National Insurance tax (broadly a social security charge) as an individual, plus the company pays a national insurance tax on top of Gross Salaries, that cannot be made the liability of the employee.
-The current rate of Employers National Insurance contributions is 15.05% from April 22.
-This will be reducing back to 13.8% from April 2023.
+When someone is employed in the UK they pay National Insurance tax (broadly a social security charge) as an individual, plus the company pays a national insurance tax on top of gross salaries, that cannot be made the liability of the employee.

 Both the individual and the company could be exempt from paying this charge depending on which country the secondee is being sent to work from.